utkarsh-yadav1231/find-my-bmi/README.md

-BMI Calculator is a minimalistic user-interactive web-app tool created using React.
+BMI Calculator is a minimalistic user-interactive web-app tool created using ReactJS.